redacademy/lovesea-fall-2017/themes/lovesea/README.md

 # Love Sea Wedding Photography

 Wordpress site for Love Sea Wedding Photography.
+We are making a site!

 ## Installation